North American A-36: Surviving aircraft

-Relatively few A-36As survived the war and the subsequent postwar retirement and scrapping of obsolete types.
+Compared to the P-51 Mustang, relatively few A-36As survived the war and the subsequent postwar retirement and scrapping of obsolete types.
 One A-36A, bearing race number #44, owned and flown by Kendall Everson, was entered in the 1947 Kendall Trophy Race.
 It was able to reach 377.926 mph, finishing second to the winning P-51D flown by Steve Beville.